maruthiprithivi/agent_zero/README.md

 ## 🤝 Contributing

-Contributions to Agent Zero are welcome!
+Contributions to Agent One are welcome!
 Here's how to contribute:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/my-new-feature`